hoeken/yarrboard/README.md

 ## Interface

-Since it is based on the esp32, the main communication method is over WiFi using websockets.
-This makes for very easy interfacing if you want to write your own scripts.
-It also means that the user interface for setup, config, and control are very easy.
+Since it is based on the esp32, the main communication method is over WiFi.
+Setup, config, and control are very easy using the built-in web portal.
 Just point your phone to the url of the board and you're good to go.
+Typically this is http://yarrboard.local or http://yarrboard.
+You can change this hostname in the settings, or use the IP address instead.

 ![Screenshot of UI](/assets/images/ui-screenshot.png)